therealsphinx/support.balsamiq.com/content/tutorials/mockupstogo.md

 * * *

 ## 4\.
-Click the "Download BMML" link below the mockup
+Click The "Download BMML" Link below the Mockup

 ![Click the "Download BMML" link below the mockup](https://media.balsamiq.com/img/support/guides/How_to_Download_from_Mockups_To_Go/media_1380039071750.png)